vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![In this screenshot of a Bash window, az account show has been typed and run at the command prompt.
 Some subscription information is visible in the window, and some information is obscured.](media/b4-image37.png "Bash Shell AZ Account Show")

-4. To set your default subscription to something other than the current selection, type the following, replacing {id} with the desired subscription id value:
+4. If the subscription that is displayed in the previous step is not the subscription you plan on using for this workshop, you will need to set the current subscription to your desired subscription.
+To set your default subscription to something other than the current selection, type the following, replacing {id} with the desired subscription id value:

    ```bash
    az account set --subscription {id}
    ```

-> **Note**: To list all of your subscriptions, type:
+   > **Note**: If you do not know the id of your desired subscription, you can list the subscriptions available to you along with their ids via the following command:

    ```bash
    az account list